spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage_MainProduction |
 | **Expected Value** | Numerical value representing kg of CO2 equivalent from the manufacturing process    |

----

 #### 7.3.3 Distribution {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage_Distribution}

-The *Distribution* phase includes emissions generated from the transportation and logistics involved in delivering batteries from the production facilities to end users or storage locations.
+The `Distribution` phase includes emissions generated from the transportation and logistics involved in delivering batteries from the production facilities to end users or storage locations.
 This stage highlights the environmental impact of the supply chain.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|